joaomdsc/lfs/docs/index.rst

-.. pkg documentation master file, created by sphinx-quickstart on Sun Mar 15 18:04:31 2020.
+.. lfs documentation master file, created by sphinx-quickstart on Sun Mar 15 18:04:31 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pkg's documentation!
+Welcome to lfs's documentation!
 ===============================

 .. toctree::
    :maxdepth: 3

    overview
-   pkg_lfs
+   lfs

 Indices and tables
 ==================